-One of the routes that has become very familiar to us is the ‘Suffolk Tourist Route’ along the A1120 heading toward the East Coast.
+One of the routes that has become very familiar to us is the ‘Suffolk Tourist Route’.
+This runs along the A1120 heading toward the East Coast.
 We’ve done it so many times now that our T4 Cree could drive this on her own!

-But there was nothing routine about our trip to Leiston Abbey when we stumbled upon the story of one of Suffolk’s most macabre legends: the ‘devil dog’ known as Black Shuck.
+But there was nothing routine about our trip to Leiston Abbey!
+We stumbled upon the story of one of Suffolk’s most macabre legends: the ‘devil dog’ known as Black Shuck.

 Let’s find out more about this gruesome story and the mystery of Leiston Abbey…

 Stumbling into history

 We had been to RSPB Minsmere for the day and were travelling homewards in the early evening sun.
 Being interested in ancient ruins, we saw the outlines of what remained of a once impressive building silhouetted against the orange sky.

 We slowed the motorhome enough to read a sign saying, ‘Leiston Abbey’, so we entered the driveway.

 Visiting such sites with a cumbersome vehicle can be fraught with danger – narrow lanes, no turning room, the dreaded height barriers.
 But we ventured up the track cautiously and came to a decent sized car park – large enough for a turn around.
 There was nobody else here anyway.

 The speed bumps had been a little high for our ‘sports suspension’ – our VW Cree sits a little low – but after a bit of a knock on the first one, we knew to take them very gently.
 Parked up, we looked for a ticket machine but were happy not to find one and so made our way towards the ruins, passing a music school.

 There were recitals drifting across on the breeze, making the whole experience unearthly.
 We were filled with a reverence for what and who had passed before us…only separated by time.